My Restaurant Rules: New Zealand

 The first season of My Restaurant Rules NZ will start on 30 September 2019 and finish on 29 October 2019.
 Collin Fasnidge from My Kitchen Rules NZ and New Zealand chef/restaurateur, and founder/former owner/executive chef of Soul Bar, Judith Tabron serve as judges.

 Each local suburban or countryside restaurant's paired teams consist of the head chef and front of house manager.
 One or both of which would be the owner as well, but in round one, both would be cooking without the rest of the brigade.

 This version will see the teams ordering from each team's menus in its original state, with the lowest-scoring team being eliminated, before being given NZ$20,000 and 72 hours to renovate the restaurants.

 In round 2, the judging panel will include a pair of local restaurateurs and local press writers.
 The renovation and new menu planning processes are not shown.
 The two lowest teams are eliminated until the top 2 teams enter the finals.

 In the finals, the remaining two teams will compete in a public 3-course set menu dinner service from a with 30 guests, served by the respective wait staff, but only cooked by the contestants, while all eliminated contestants return in the judging panel.

 Like My Kitchen Rules NZ, the primary sponsor is Harvey Norman.

 United Kingdom

 A series with a similar format entitled "The Restaurant" in the UK first aired on BBC Two in 2007.
 A group of couples compete for the chance to set up a restaurant financially backed and personally supported by French chef Raymond Blanc.
 The winning couple are given their own restaurant to run, in Oxfordshire, near to Blanc's own Le Manoir aux Quat' Saisons.
 The series aired for 3 seasons.

+Rules Franchise

+This is the first series in Seven Network’s Rules franchise, following this series came My Kitchen Rules in 2010, followed by House Rules in 2013 and My Reno Rules set to air in 2026.